 About me

-Welcome to my web page.
-I made it to document some of my work on web and related Internet standards, on documents and their formats, and older work on AI and Lisp.
+Welcome to my web page, which documents some of my work on web & related Internet standards, documents and their formats, and older work on AI and Lisp,

-See my LinkedIn profile for backgrould such as education and work history, and my blog for essays I've written on various topics.
-I'll post on Facebook occasionally.
-I have one video in my YouTube channel.
-Email me at LMM@acm.org.
+See my LinkedIn profile for resumé-like things (education, work history) and my blog for essays on various topics.
+I'll post on facebook but mainly set to only readable by Facebook friends.
+I have only one video in my YouTube channel.
+Email me at LMM@acm.org (not Imm).
 You can look me up on Wikipedia, but there are lots of errors (help!).

 Recent Projects

-This section lists some projects that I've been working on and planning.
+This section lists some unfinished projects that I've been working on (or at least thinking about) lately.

-- Helping to restore Interlisp-D to usability on modern OSes.
+- Helping restore Interlisp-D to usability on modern OSes.
 I'm thinking of this as a kind of "vintage software" project, to try to recapture the sense of fluidity in the development cycle that I've not encountered since.
-I hope to coordinate with the Computer History Museum and/or the Internet Archive.
+I'd like to coordinate with the Computer History Museum and/or the Internet Archive.

-- Going Remote (https://going-remote.info) is a discourse forum for people who were suddenly called to "go remote" or help others do so.
-An offshoot if W3C COVAD-29: Remote Meet, Work, Class Community Group, which explores ideas for helping people wanting to "go remote".
+- Going Remote (https://going-remote.info) is a new discourse forum for people who were suddenly called to "go remote" or help others do so.
+An offshoot if W3C COVAD-29: Remote Meet, Work, Class Community Group exploring ideas for helping out people wanting to "go remote".
 Check it out!

-- Curate videos of my opinion in 2015 done at an IETF by Elon University School of Communications, which also has a 1995 Prediction.
+- Do a better job of curating a bunch of videos of my opinion in 2015 done at an IETF by what I assume was a class project Elon University school of communications.
+I Also found a 1995 Prediction there.

 - A paper on a theory of document formats with a focus on how formats evolve over time.
 It covers a lot of ground.
 Again, comments are welcome.

 - Long-term archiving of documents.
-If we are going to live in a fully-digital world, we have to have a way of keeping documents for hundreds of years with little risk of accidental or malicious destruction or unintended distribution.
+If we are going to live in an all-digital world, we have to have a way of keeping documents for hundreds of years with little risk of accidental or malicious destruction or unintended distribution.

-- Archive all of my own stuff: papers, notes, memos, private documents, emails.
+- Along the way, I want to archive all my own stuff: papers, notes, memos, private documents, emails.
 Lots Of Copies Keeps Stuff Safe (LOCKSS) is my main guide: documents in DropBox, photos in iCloud, email in GMail; scan, save and then recycle all physical media.

 - Internationalization of URLs: there are multiple, overlapping, incomplete, and incompatible standards published by organizations that don't coordinate well.
 One idea that I'd like to develop is an idea for a service that could tell someone thinking of creating a non-ASCII URL how currently deployed systems would treat the URL, taking into account how they display, compare or their users would transcribe the URL.